Vox09/RMRefiller/README.md

 # RoboMaster Refiller 2018

 The flow diagram for the refiller has been implemented in the `main.c` function to improve redability.
-Most of the supporting hardware libraries can be found in the `rangefinder.h` header files
+Most of the supporting hardware libraries can be found in the `rangefinder.h` and `canBusProcess.h` header files

 # Toolchain usage instructions